larry-athey/rpi-smart-still/3D-Models/README.md

 # 3D Model Notes

-**Bird Brain** - This folder contains all of the models associated with the LIDAR Hydrometer Reader project.
+**LIDAR Hydrometer Reader** - This folder contains all of the models associated with the LIDAR Hydrometer Reader project.

 **Misc** - This folder contains miscellaneous models used for wire and hose routing.